dwyl/learn-elixir/README.md

 end
 ```

-#### Pipe Operator.
+#### Pipe Operator

 What if we wanted to call some of our functions in succession to another.
 Let's create a function that creates a zoo, randomises it and then returns a selected number of animals to go and see:

 ```elixir
 @doc """